benjaminrickels/Flametrace/README.md

 * `--no-trace-convert-to-cycles`:
   Do not convert the timestamps in the `Trace.txt` from picoseconds into cycles when parsing it.
   By default, `--cpu-ghz` (or its default value) will be used for the conversion.

+* `--reset-cache`:
+  When running, `flametrace` caches all slices (*before* applying any `--limit`s) for a tracefile to allow for faster subsequent generating of flamegraphs and statistics.
+  If you do not want to use these cached slices (for example, because the tracefile has changed), you can use this option to force regeneration.

+## Examples

+1. Process the file `Trace.txt`, generating an SVG flamegraph and thread activity diagram

+    `python3 flametrace.py --fg-svg`

+2. Process the file `Trace2.txt`, generating an SVG flamegraph and thread activity diagram that spans only the region of interest

+    `python3 flametrace.py Trace2.txt --fg-svg --limit roi`

+3. Process multiple tracefiles (all beginning with the prefix "`Trace`"), generating an SVG flamegraph, thread activity diagram and statistical information that spans from the beginning of the ROI to the end of the trace

+    `python3 flametrace.py Trace* --fg-svg --stats --limit roi:`

+4. Process the file `Trace.txt`, generating an SVG flamegraph and thread activity diagram that spans just one slice from the flamegraph/activity diagram generated in example 1

+    `python3 flametrace.py --fg-svg --limit <slice-id-as-seen-in-svg>s`

 ## Further Configuration